mideind/EmblaCoreFlutter/README.md

 EmblaCore is a [Flutter](https://flutter.dev/) library containing the core session functionality in [Embla](https://github.com/mideind/EmblaFlutterApp), a cross-platform mobile Icelandic-language voice assistant client.
-EmblaCore requires Flutter >= 2.17 with null safety.
+EmblaCore requires Flutter >= 2.17.

 ## Installation

-Add this to the dependencies list in your project's `pubspec.yaml` file:
+Add this to the dependencies list in your `pubspec.yaml` file:

 ```yaml
   embla_core: ">=1.0.0"